 It’s also not just clothes that are the problem: we buy way too much food that we throw away later (or eat way too much of), we have all sorts of toys and gadgets that just take us away from what’s most important in life, and don’t even get me started about all the beauty products companies try to convince us we need!posted over 1 year ago

 5 points - Vote his photos into the Style Gallery

 1 point - Post a comment on his photos

 When minimalistgeneration reaches 200 Chic Points, he will be in the Style Council!

 Many people following the common thought they work in a wheel made by the system in wich need to work,to produce to consume.
-It sells their time for a waged work, many times neglecting our affections and passions, don’t realizing that the real wealth is a full life of passions in wich you manage your time,stay with our family, to do that that you have always dreamed, just changing our way to see the things get out by this wheel, I made a website with interesting articles on minimalist lifestyle www.minimalistgeneration.composted 12 months ago
+It sells their time for a waged work, many times neglecting our affections and passions, don’t realizing that the real wealth is a full life of passions in wich you manage your time,stay with our family, to do that that you have always dreamed, just changing our way to see the things get out by this wheel, I made a website with interesting articles on minimalist lifestyle www.minimalistgeneration.composted over 1 year ago